 A visual representation of the metaphor.

 Once you have finished posting your concept to the blog-notify your teacher so that it can be marked.
+An example is provided on the website: HERE

 The following rubric will be used as a guide in marking your concept post.